Google Pixel 9 review: A fun, pocketable AI phone

 • You want a phone with a telephoto camera and Pro camera controls.

-I've never been a big fan of Pixel phones, but after using the Pixel 9 for a month, I think that it's a great phone that you should consider purchasing for your next upgrade, especially if you're not trying to drop $1000 on a Pixel 9 Pro.
+I've never been a big fan of Pixel phones, but after using the Pixel 9, I think that it's a great phone that you should consider purchasing for your next upgrade, especially if you're not trying to drop $1000 on a Pixel 9 Pro.

 Tensor G4 may not be the most powerful chip on the market, but it's perfect for the Pixel and how Google is positioning this phone, especially when paired with 12GB of RAM.
-Its performance is great, battery life is great, and you won't be disappointed by its cameras unless you're hoping for a telephoto lens with strong zoom capabilities.
+Its performance is great, and its battery life is impressive.
+You also won't be disappointed by its cameras, unless you're hoping for a telephoto lens with strong zoom capabilities.

 Yes, the Pixel 9 still doesn't get all the features you'll find on the Pro phones, and that's a problem.
-If you think you would want some of those missing features, then you should spring for the Pro phones.
-Otherwise, the Pixel 9 is still a good phone if you can stomach the $100 premium over its predecessor.
+It's also a few hundred dollars more than the Pixel 9a, which has similar enough specs that the difference is mostly just in design.
+If you think you would want some of those missing Pro features, then you should spring for the Pro phones.
+However, if you think you can live without the extra RAM while shaving hundreds off the price, you might want the Pixel 9a instead.

 Derrek Lee